eepson123tw/VoiceReactify/README.md

    pip install -r requirements.txt

    pip download -r requirements_cuda.txt -d ./packages   #for the load local packages

+   # need to change this because need to download

+   @staticmethod
+   def ask_tos(model_full_path):
+      """Automatically agree to the terms of service""" tos_path = os.path.join(model_full_path, "tos_agreed.txt")
+      print(" > Automatically agreeing to the terms of service:") print(' | > "I have purchased a commercial license from Coqui: licensing@coqui.ai"') print(' | > "Otherwise, I agree to the terms of the non-commercial CPML: https://coqui.ai/cpml"')
+      # 自动同意许可协议
+      with open(tos_path, "w", encoding="utf-8") as f:
+         f.write("I have read, understood and agreed to the Terms and Conditions.") return True

    ```

 ### Running the Application